AlibabaCloudDocs/alikafka/intl.en-US/Introduction/Terms.md

 -   **Endpoint**

     An address that is used for producers or consumers to connect to Message Queue for Apache Kafka.This address consists of the broker URL and port number.
-For more information, see [Comparison between endpoints](/intl.en-US/Introduction/Comparison between endpoints.md).
+For more information, see [Comparison among endpoints](/intl.en-US/Introduction/Comparison among endpoints.md).

 -   **Message**